drakedu/colorful-bias/README.md

 ### Bias Metrics

 Various conceptualizations of bias have emerged in the image colorization space.
 Broadly, they include absolute metrics based on geometry, perceptual metrics based on non-uniformities in human color vision, and semantic metrics measuring how well the colorization preserves the semantic meaning of the image.
 Metrics can further be divided into those requiring a reference image and those that are automatic based on deep learning methods as explained in [Comparison of Metrics for Colorized Image Quality
-Evaluation](https://www.vcl.fer.hr/papers_pdf/Comparison%20of%20Metrics%20for%20Colorized%20Image%20Quality%20Evaluation.pdf) (Žeger et al., 2022).
+Evaluation](https://www.vcl.fer.hr/papers_pdf/Comparison%20of%20Metrics%20for%20Colorized%20Image%20Quality%20Evaluation.pdf) [73].
 As of December 2024, the two leading Python libraries for image quality assessment (IQA) include PyTorch Toolbox for Image Quality Assessment (PIQA) and PyTorch Image Quality (PIQ).
 Here, we provide a sampling of bias metrics over the years.

 | Metric | Year | Type | Reference |
 | - | - | - | - |